iagdotme/IG-Focus/README.md

 ```

 ⚠️ **Note:** This script doesn't support 2FA.
 Use Option 1 or 2 if you have 2FA enabled.

+## Duplicate Detection

+When you run the feed reader again, it will:
+- Scan all existing `feed_enhanced_*.json` files
+- Detect posts you've already downloaded (by post ID)
+- Skip duplicates to avoid re-downloading
+- Show which file contains each duplicate
+- Only download new posts

+This means you can run it daily/weekly to capture new posts without wasting time on duplicates!

 ## What You Can Access